A Modern Hero

 A Modern Hero is a 1934 American pre-Code romance drama film starring Richard Barthelmess and directed by G. W. Pabst.
 It is based on the novel with the same title by Louis Bromfield.
-It was Pabst's only American talking film and the next-to-last film that Barthelmess made under contract to Warner Brothers.
+It was Pabst's only American talking film and the next-to-last film that Barthelmess made under contract to Warner Bros.
+Pictures.

 Plot

-When a circus comes to Pentland, Illinois, young Joanna Ryan (Jean Muir) is seduced by trick rider Pierre Radier (Richard Barthelmess).
+When a circus comes to Pentland, Illinois, young Joanna Ryan is seduced by trick rider Pierre Radier.
 Despite his physical skill, Pierre is dissatisfied with circus life and falls in love with Joanna.
-His mother, the one-armed circus star Madame Azais (Marjorie Rambeau), warns Pierre about falling in love.
+His mother, the one-armed circus star Madame Azais, warns Pierre about falling in love.
 She tells how she lost her arm to a leopard because she was distracted by her love for Pierre's father, one of the richest men in Europe.
 She urges Pierre instead to act on his ambitions and desire for wealth.
-Joanna's drunken father (J. M. Kerrigan) confronts Pierre with news of Joanna's pregnancy, then died in an accident, Pierre offers to marry Joanna, but she wants the familiar stability of small-town life and marries local Elmer Croy (Theodore Newton).
+Joanna's drunken father confronts Pierre with news of Joanna's pregnancy, then died in an accident, Pierre offers to marry Joanna, but she wants the familiar stability of small-town life and marries local Elmer Croy.
 Croy knows about her pregnancy.
 Pierre gives her money for the child's support.

-Joanna's Aunt Clara (Maidel Turner) arranges for Pierre to see his newborn son and introduces him to her friend, wealthy widow Leah Ernst (Florence Eldridge).
-Planning to open a bicycle shop with his friend Henry Mueller (Hobart Cavanaugh), Pierre borrows money from Leah and becomes her lover.
-The shop is a success, and Pierre and Henry move into the emerging automobile business, finding an eager backer in Homer Flint (Arthur Hohl), the richest man in the state.
+Joanna's Aunt Clara arranges for Pierre to see his newborn son and introduces him to her friend, wealthy widow Leah Ernst.
+Planning to open a bicycle shop with his friend Henry Mueller, Pierre borrows money from Leah and becomes her lover.
+The shop is a success, and Pierre and Henry move into the emerging automobile business, finding an eager backer in Homer Flint, the richest man in the state.
 Meanwhile, afraid of losing Pierre, Leah seeks advice from Madame Azais, now a fortune-teller, unaware that she is Pierre's mother.
 Madame Azais warns Leah that she will not be able to hold Pierre, because no woman ever means as much to him as he does to himself.